mbabynames search ✿

 Honey Daphne

-The meaning of Honey is "noble and strong"; Daphne is "laurel tree".
+The meaning of Honey is "sweet honey"; Daphne is "laurel tree".
 There is a natural balance between the two.
 Daphne (1 syllable) provides a firm close after the longer Honey.

 Honey Grey